simonangel-fong/Note_Tech/Operating_System/linux/selinux/context/context.md

 - `SELinux context`
   - a set of labels assigned to processes, files, and other system objects to **control access** based on SELinux rules.

 ---

+### Copying, Moving, and Archiving Files with SELinux Contexts

+- If a file is **copied** to a different directory, the destination file will **receive the destination directory’s context**, unless the `--preserve=context` switch is specified with the cp command to retain the source file’s original context.复制新文件：适应新标签

+- If a copy operation **overwrites** the destination file in the same or different directory, the file being copied will **receive the context of the overwritten file**, unless the `--preserve=context` switch is specified with the `cp` command to **preserve** the source file’s **original context**. 覆盖复制：保留旧文件标签

+- If a file is **moved** to the same or different directory, the SELinux context will **remain intact**, which may differ from the destination directory’s context. 移动：保留旧标签

+- If a file is archived with the tar command, use the `--selinux` option to preserve the context. 存档：默认不保留标签

+---